OndraZizka/csv-cruncher/README.md

 <div style="clear: both; height: 10px"></div>

-With CSV Cruncher, you can automate this processing by writing SQL queries, which produce another CSV or JSON as a result.
+With CsvCruncher, you can automate this processing by writing SQL queries, which produce another CSV or JSON as a result.
 The SQL operations can be quite powerful – just consider what everything you have at hand:

  * Simple selects - ordering, filtering, grouping, aggregating, etc.